Sample itinerary for you to consider...

 HOTEL RIAD SALAM FES BL

 Our drive south, about 2 hours, takes us through the green countryside into the Middle Atlas Mountains.
 Our destination is the tiny village of Ben Smim.
-We enjoy a 30 minute stroll through the beautiful countryside, past orchards and fields, wildflowers in bloom, sheep and goats watching us from a hill and arrive at the farmhouse of Susan's friend Habiba.
+We enjoy a 30 minute stroll through the beautiful countryside, past orchards and fields, wildflowers in bloom, sheep and goats watching us from a hill and arrive at our friend's farmhouse.
 The women of the household have prepared a delicious lunch for us and we'll talk about their trials and successes in selling their traditional weavings.
-Susan has assisted them in their marketing efforts.
-Visit Susan's website www.marrakeshexpress.org and click on "Women Weavers Online" for more information and photos.
-You will see Habiba and other women we will meet.

 After lunch, we continue south for a few hours, through several dramatic and ever-changing geological areas, from agricultural plains through forested mountains to the desert.
 We'll enter the lush cedar forests near Azrou, and can stop for a walk to look for the Barbary apes which often can be seen foraging on the ground or sitting in the trees – a sight unexpected in Morocco!
 Our bus climbs into the Middle Atlas Mountains, where the landscape changes yet again.
 Moorlands, granite outcroppings, brooding skies and sheep pastures are reminiscent of the British Isles.
 Arriving in the thriving town of Midelt, we go to our hotel, the best in town.